Convex-Dev/design/cad/004_accounts/README.md

 Every account has an address, which is a unique ID that identified the account.
 Addresses are conventionally shown in the format `#1234`, and are primitive values in the CVM in their own right.

 Addresses are assigned sequentially whenever new accounts are created.
-It is impossible to change the address of an account once created - this is important because the Address is intended to be a stable unique identifier for the account.
+It is impossible to change the address of an account once created - this is important because the Address is designed to be a stable unique identifier for the account.

-Addresses are recommended to be used as the unique ID for access control mechanisms, e.g. an actor might maintain a `Set` of addresses which are allowed to execute a security-critical operation.
+Addresses should be used as the unique ID for access control mechanisms, e.g. an actor might maintain a `Set` of addresses which are authorised to execute a security-critical operation.

 Addresses are also typically used as the key for indexed data structures that track ownership of digital assets.
 A common pattern is to represent ownership as a `Map` of addresses to numbers representing balances of the appropriate digital asset(s).